Gen-AI-In-Software-Development/List-Of-Units/Unit25-Cloud-Computing/README.md

 ## Use Case

 Serverless computing involves the use of a server that is in the cloud and is managed by another party.
-The user of a serverless computing platform is charged based on resources used and is freed up from having to administrate the servers.
+The user of a serverless computing platform is charged based on the resources used and is freed from having to administer the servers.

 This use case involves the deployment and execution of a function to Microsoft's Azure Functions.
 Microsoft Azure Functions is a function as a service (FaaS) cloud platform.